 Christmas Midnight Mass Reflections

 Peace on Earth Good Will to Men!
-As I sat in church at St. Mary's I started reflecting on the years gone by and what Midnight Mass meant to me.
+As I sat in church at St. Mary's a few Christmas Eves ago, I started reflecting on the years gone by and what Midnight Mass meant to me.

 First of all, you have to understand that having a Midnight Mass on Christmas Eve was not the exception when I was a youngster; it was the rule.
 As a child I remember the five block walk to church in cold blustery weather most of the time.
+It was the 50's and our father did not drive let alone own an automobile.
 If you were lucky and early enough, you got seats in the pews and would sit and wait almost an hour for the mass to begin.
 If not, you stood almost crushed by the crowds around you who always attended the first Christmas Mass to welcome the Christ child for another year.
+I remember leaning against the wall to keep from falling over when I was lucky enough to get inside the church and not being in the vestibule.

 Usually the choir would sing selections of religious Christmas caroles and you were lulled into a half sleep by the warmth of the church and all of the scent of the pine wreaths hung on the pillars around you.
 If you were standing it was hard not to swoon into the person next to you.